Meat Selection

 Briskets

 Packer-trimmed briskets typically come from the packer pre-vacuum packaged.
 As the name indicates, these were trimmed as they were “fabricated,” or removed, from a beef carcass.
-That usually means the brisket will still be covered with a thicker fat cover, which many barbecue enthusiasts prefer for long-time cooking.
-A packer-trimmed brisket is usually the entire beef brisket versus a brisket point or brisket flat, which may be found at a local retail store or meat market.
+That usually means the brisket will still be covered with a thicker fat cover.
+Many barbecue enthusiasts prefer this fat cover for long-time cooking.
+A packer-trimmed brisket is usually the entire beef brisket, unlike a brisket point or brisket flat.

-Brisket points are the anterior (forward) end of the brisket and are typically fatter – both covering the brisket and between the muscle fibers.
+Brisket points are the anterior (forward) end of the brisket and are typically fatter.
+Brisket points cover both the brisket and between the muscle fibers.
 Brisket flats are considerably leaner, both in fat covering and especially within the muscle itself.
 Briskets tend to have high levels of connective tissue, which require longer cooking times at low temperatures.
 Yields of cooked, trimmed lean are approximately 50% of the raw weight of the brisket.

 Clods